HarutoKitagawa/task_management/README.md

 1. **Task Assignment**
    When a user assigns one or more users to a task using `POST /tasks/{task_id}/assignees`, each assigned user will receive a notification.
    The notification includes a message such as:
-   _"You have been assigned to the task 'Design review' by UserA."_

 2. **Task Status Change**
    When the status of a task is changed via `PUT /tasks/{task_id}` or `PATCH /tasks/{task_id}/status`, notifications are sent to all participants in the task — including the task owner and all assignees.